 Consolidating your loans may save you money.
 Typically, one combined monthly payment will be lower than a separate mortgage payment and a home-improvement loan payment.
 (Plus, you may save the time and hassle of having to seek out and apply for two separate loans.)

 Certain factors impact whether lenders will allow home-and-pool loan packaging.
 But for the benefits that consolidation provides, it’s worthwhile to inquire to see if it’s possible.
-Here are some ways bundling your pool loan with your mortgage can pay off.
+Here are some ways that bundling your pool loan with your mortgage can pay off.

 Better interest rates

 Mortgage interest rates almost always run less than those for home improvement financing.

 Therefore, merging your pool cost into your mortgage will almost always provide a lower rate on the pool portion of the loan.
 Over the length of the loan, you will enjoy savings on the interest.

 Lower monthly payments

 What’s also nice about this combined arrangement is the size of your monthly payment.
 It will be smaller.

 Here’s why: If you obtain a home improvement loan for a pool, the term will likely be 7 to 15 years maximum.
 However, the length of a typical mortgage is 30 years.

 Reduce loan application fees

-When joining the financing for a home and pool, you can save some money during the loan application process as well: You will have only one set of fees for appraisals, points, fees, recording fees, and other associated costs.
+When joining the financing for a home and a pool, you can save some money during the loan application process as well: You will have only one set of fees for appraisals, points, fees, recording fees, and other associated costs.